Heerkog/MicroPythonBLEHID/readme.md

 self.keyboard.set_keystore(ks)
 ```

+Please make sure to remove the device from the client before connecting.
+If you do not, the device will expect the keys from the old key store and immediately disconnect.

 ### Using a keyboard and mouse simultaneously
 This is not immediately supported.
 You will need to create a new device that has a multi-device HID descriptor and report.